bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

   C compiler and compiler driver pnacl-clang++
-  C++ compiler and compiler driver pnacl-dis
+  C++ compiler and compiler driver pnacl-compress
+  Size compresses a finalized **pexe** file for deployment. pnacl-dis
   Disassembler for both **pexe** files and **nexe** files pnacl-finalize